deb-intel/LPOTtest/_sources/docs/metric.md.txt

 As to evaluate the performance of a specific model, we should have general metrics to measure the performance of different model.
 Different framework always have their own Metric module but with different features and API, as lpot is cross framework tool, it is hard to use them in the same way, another request is that this tool support code-free configuration through yaml file, with built-in metrics, lpot can get the performance and accuracy without code change from user.
 In special case, user can also register its own metric class through lpot method.

-## Use Metrics
+## How to use Metrics

 ### Config built-in metric in yaml file

-User can specify some LPOT build-in metric like below:
+Users can specify an LPOT build-in metric such as shown below:

 ```yaml
 evaluation: